cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 1. In GPMC, go to the **IT-Admins** group, Right-click → **Create a GPO in this domain, and link it here** → Name: IT-Admin Policies.
 2. Right-click → Edit GPO:
-  - Computer Configuration → Windows Settings → Security Settings → Local Policies → User Rights Assignment
+  - Computer Configuration → Policies → Windows Settings → Security Settings → Local Policies → User Rights Assignment
 3. Grant these permissions to **IT-Admins, Administrators** group:
-  - Log on locally
+  - Allow Log on locally
   - Allow log on through Remote Desktop Services